 EHN is endotheliotropic, producing necrotic lesions in the endothelium of blood vessels and some visceral lesions.
 Behavioral signs include lethargy, darkening, and erratic swimming.
 Mortality occurs after 4–5 days.
 The most consistent lesion associated with EHN is focal necrosis of hematopoietic tissue in the anterior kidney and liver.
 Necrotic hematopoietic cells may be visible within blood vessels.
 Presumptive diagnosis is based on clinical signs and isolation of the suspect agent in cell culture.
 Bluegill fry (BF-2) is the cell line of choice.
 Detection may also be accomplished using ELISA, immunofluorescence, or electron microscopy.
 Epizootics of EHN in redfin perch are most common in the spring and summer and almost exclusively involve juvenile fish.
 Survivors seem to be resistant to future infection.
 There is no evidence of vertical transmission of EHN, and redfin perch carriers have not been detected.
 An unidentified reservoir and carrier host is suspected.
 Fomite transmission of EHN has been demonstrated, and birds have also been shown to carry infected material.

-This ranavirus was isolated from moribund largemouth bass in South Carolina in 1995.
+Largemouth bass virus, a ranavirus, was isolated from moribund largemouth bass in South Carolina in 1995.
 It was previously isolated from largemouth bass in several Florida lakes but had not been directly associated with disease.
 It has been found in largemouth bass in most southeastern and many midwestern states.
 The disease is not well understood, because the virus is commonly isolated from tissues of clinically normal fish.
-In the 1995 fish kill, ~1,000 fish died over a 2- to 3-mo period in an area that encompassed >66,000 hectares.
+In the 1995 fish kill, ~1,000 fish died over a 2- to 3-month period in an area that encompassed >66,000 hectares.
 Lesions were nonspecific and are still poorly described.
-Fat-head minnow (FHM) is the cell line of choice for isolation of virus.
+Fat-head minnow is the cell line of choice for isolation of virus.

-The megalocytiviruses are another very important and emerging group of viruses within the family Iridoviridae (see Iridoviruses : Megalocytiviruses).
+The megalocytiviruses Megalocytivirus Descriptions of viral diseases of fish are rapidly expanding.
+Viruses are being reported in new species, and interpretation of the significance of findings is also changing.
+Several viral diseases... read more are another very important and emerging group of viruses within the family Iridoviridae.
 They have been associated with disease in freshwater angelfish and gourami species, as well as in numerous other aquacultured freshwater and marine food and aquarium fishes, including oscars and other cichlids (family Cichlidae), swordtails, sailfin mollies, and other common live-bearers (family Poeciliidae), and Banggai cardinalfish.
 Numerous marine and freshwater food and game finfish species are also naturally susceptible to infection by megalocytiviruses, including jacks and pompanos (several species, family Carangidae), mackerels and tuna (several species, family Scombridae), grouper (several species, family Serranidae), cobia (Rachycentron canadum), largemouth bass (Micropterus salmoides), barramundi (Lates calcarifer), redfish (Sciaenops ocellatus), hybrid striped bass (Morone saxatilis × M chrysops), and gray mullet (Mugil cephalus).

 Clinical signs are nonspecific but include lethargy, anorexia, darkening, abnormal swimming (including spinning) or position in the water, increased respiration, coelomic distention, ulceration, hemorrhages/petechiae, pale gills/anemia, fin erosion, white feces, and moderate to heavy mortalities.
 Higher temperatures may be associated with some outbreaks.